 Hua Hin Railway Station

-Hua Hin Railway station is on the southern line, and is one of the most historic train stations in Thailand.
-The original station was constructed in 1910 and was rebuilt in 1926.
-The red wooden outlooks replicates the Victorian movement, adding Thai influences.
-In this station there is a Royal Waiting Room which was for the king when he was visiting the town.
-The station also has a great contrast with the contemporary hotel nearby, which highlights the diversity of the Thai architecture.
+Hua Hin Railway Station is on the southern line, and is one of the most historic train stations in Thailand.
+The original was constructed in 1910 and rebuilt in 1926.
+The station is an architectural masterpiece, and the Royal Waiting Room, reserved for the king when he was visiting the town, is especially interesting.

 Wat Huay Mongkol